 Once we have done this, we the consult with:

 - our Transport and Highways department

-- Transport for London, if the premises are on a red route and
+- Transport for London, if the premises is on a red route and

 - neighbours who live immediately above or beside the premises

 This can take up to 21 days which is why we encourage you to apply for your licence with plenty of time in advance of you needing it.

 If you have had a licence before and you’re merely renewing your licence you may not be subject to a site inspection.
 However, if your renewal request is in any way different to the previous year’s, we will likely arrange for a visit to be carried out before your licence is issued.
 The Council will routinely check premises to make sure that what is displayed on-street accurately matches what is stated on your licence application.